AnjoSs/objective-framework/README.md

 To use the Objective Framework, run the project.

-It is now possible to insert Data Objects with thier states, and Tasks.
+It is now possible to insert Data Objects with their states, and Tasks.

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/32839252/110783735-19be2200-8269-11eb-93f6-9e9a36c62d8e.png">